Elpeaze/alx-low_level_programming/README.md

-Projects on functions, nested loops.
+This is a project on functions, nested loops